 - Provide college and career information.

-The EL Citizens Advisory Committee (CAC) comprises a diverse group of concerned parents and community members who meet monthly.
-The Committee studies EL program issues, develops a report, and makes recommendations to the Advisory Council on Instruction (ACI) each year.
-English/Spanish and English/Mongolian simultaneous interpretation is provided as appropriate to maximize the meaningful participation of its members.
+The Advisory Committee on English Learners (ACEL) comprises a diverse group of parents and community members who meet monthly.
+The Committee studies topics pertinent to ELs and their families, develops a report, and makes recommendations to the Advisory Council on Teaching and Learning (ACTL) each year.

 Edu-Futuro supports and empowers Latino and other immigrant families through educational programs and leadership development while teaching the broader community about the Latin American culture.

 Edu-Futuro’s mission: To empower immigrant and underserved youth and families through mentorship, education, leadership development, parent engagement, and workforce development.